tanishq-ds/tanishq-ds/README.md

 *  Currently focused on **Data Science and AI systems**
 *  Enjoy solving analytical and machine learning problems
 *  Working toward becoming an **AI Engineer**
-*  Interested in how machines work — and more importantly, **how to make them learn**
+*  Interested in how machines work, ohh and more importantly, **how to make them learn**

 ---